genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 #### p-values are random variables

 An important concept to remember in order to understand the concepts presented in this chapter is that p-values are random variables.
 To see this  consider the example in which we define a p-value from a t-test with a large enough sample size to use the CLT approximation.
-Then our p-value is defined as the probability that a normally distributed random variable than the observed t-test, call it {$$}Z{/$$}.
-So for a two sided test:
+Then our p-value is defined as the probability that a normally distributed random variable is larger, in absolute value, than the observed t-test, call it {$$}Z{/$$}.
+So for a two sided test the p-value is:

 {$$}
 p = 2 \{ 1 - \Phi(Z)\}